Spiced Crock Pot Pinto Beans (No Soak, GF)

 Weight Watchers Points

-There is just 1 Blue Plan SmartPoint in a serving.
+There is just 1 Blue Plan SmartPoint in one serving of this.

 Get The Slow Cooker Pinto Beans Recipe: